HopkinsIDD/flepiMoP/documentation/gitbook/how-to-run/advanced-run-guides/running-on-a-hpc-with-slurm.md

 These steps to initialize the environment need to run on a per run or as needed basis.

 Change directory to where a full clone of the `flepiMoP` repository was placed (it will state the location in the output of the script above).
 And then run the `hpc_init` script, substituting `<cluster-name>` with either `rockfish` or `longleaf`.
 This script will assume the same defaults as the script before for where the `flepiMoP` clone is and the name of the conda environment.
-This script will also ask about a project directory and config, if this is your first time initializing `flepiMoP` it might be helpful to use configs out of `flepiMoP/examples/tutorials` directory as a test.
+This script will also ask about the path to your `flepiMoP` installation and project directory.
+It will also ask if you would like to set a default configuration file, if you plan to use the `flepimop batch-calibrate` command below we recommend pressing enter to skip setting this environment variable.
+If this is your first time initializing `flepiMoP` it might be helpful to use configs out of `flepiMoP/examples/tutorials` directory as a test.

 ```
 $ ./batch/hpc_init <cluster-name>